-Nabis organised thirteen exhibitions between 1891 and 1896. close to the Pont-Aven School where advocated two-dimensional work, without the need to worry about shading or perspective which spoils the expression of the basic emotion and feeling.
+Les Nabis organised thirteen exhibitions between 1891 and 1896.
+From a stylistic point of view, they are close to the Pont-Aven School where some had had occasion to go.
+Thus, they advocated two-dimensional work, without the need to worry about shading or perspective which spoils the expression of the basic emotion and feeling.

 They fully support the use of vivid solid colour blocks, curving lines, simple shapes.
-Painting had to be an interpretationof nature by choice and by synthesis and must always suggest that dreams and spirituality are constantly present in life.
-Les Nabis all professed admiration for Gauguin.
+Painting had to be an interpretation f nature by choice and by synthesis and must always suggest that dreams and spirituality are constantly present in life.
+Les Nabis all professed a great admiration for Gauguin.